 The Program Guidebook begins to articulate CISA's translation of the OMB M-19-26 into concrete TIC guidance.
 The guidebook describes core modifications to the TIC program, provides historical context of the TIC program, and illustrates how agencies can implement TIC 3.0 as they adopt modern architectures.
-The Program Guidebook also clarifies the relationship that TIC has to other initiatives, programs, and entities in the Federal Government, such as the NIST CSF, FedRAMP, and the NCPS program.
+The Program Guidebook also clarifies the relationship that TIC has with other initiatives, programs, and entities in the Federal Government, such as the NIST CSF, FedRAMP, and CISA Services.